LordRazen/mchv2-translations-plugin/README.md

 New languages are possible ofc.
 Just let us know so we can initiate it.

+## Workflow
+If you would like to contribute, clone the repository locally or download the file you would like to edit.

+Start working on the translations.

 Using AI for translations is fine, but we welcome a human review, especially for tag and category names, to ensure accuracy.

+**Please only submit translations which you reviewed for accuracy.**

-The translations of the heads are ordered by occurrences, so the earlier they appear in the file, the more important their accuracy.
+The translations of the heads are ordered by occurrences, so the earlier they appear in the file, the more often they're used.

+If you downloaded the file instead of cloning the repository, please send us your changes in Discord, so we can implement them back in the repository.

 ## Supported languages